-4 In denying defendant's motion to dismiss, the district court indicated that § 4 and § 8 of the MMMA did not protect two different classes of patients, and that defendant was required to establish a doctor-patient relationship under § 4.
-The circuit court denied defendant's request on different grounds.
-Nonetheless, we note that the district court erred in conflating § 4 and § 8, as this Court has plainly explained "the MMMA provides two ways in which to show legal use of marijuana for medical purposes in accordance with the act.
+4 In denying defendant's motion to dismiss, the district court indicated that § 4 and § 8 (MCL 333.26424 and MCL 333.26428) of the MMMA did not protect two different classes of patients, and that defendant was required to establish a doctor-patient relationship under § 4.
+The circuit court denied defendant's application for leave to appeal on different grounds.
+Nonetheless, we note that the district court erred by conflating § 4 and § 8.
+As this Court has plainly explained, "the MMMA provides two ways in which to show legal use of marijuana for medical purposes in accordance with the act.
 Individuals may either register and obtain a registry identification card under § 4 or remain unregistered and, if facing criminal prosecution, be forced to assert the affirmative defense in § 8."
 People v Redden, 290 Mich App 65, 81; 799 NW2d 184 (2010).
-Because § 4 functions independently of § 8, and there is no mention of a physician-patient relationship in § 4, the district court erred in finding defendant must establish a physician-patient relationship under § 4.
+Because § 4 functions independently of § 8, and there is no mention of a physician-patient relationship in § 4, the district court erred by holding that defendant must establish a physician-patient relationship under § 4.
 See id.